chef-bear/Recipe-Data-Set-Predictive-Model/README.md

 ### Cleaning
 The first step in our data cleaning process is converting `rating` of 0 to NaN.
 This is because when commenters review recipes and do not give a rating, the site by default, assigns the rating to be 0 when a normal should fall within the 1 - 5 range.
 Thus we ignore these 0 ratings.

-First, I changed the column `recipe_id` to `id`,  so i could conducted a left merge onto the `id` column.
+First, I changed the column `recipe_id` to `id`,  so i could conduct a left merge onto the `id` column.
 Now one dataframe, I dropped any duplicate columns.
 Second, I found the average rating per recipe and created a new column `avg_rating`.
 Third, I extracted nutrition information from the `nutrition` column creating new columns in `calories` , `protein` , and `total_fat` .
-Finally, I dropped no longer neccessary columns such as `user_id` , `date`
+Finally, I dropped no longer neccessary columns such as `user_id` , `date`, etc.

 **Final DataFrame:**